Reference

 Errors

 Each error includes a code, message, a brief suggestion, and underlying error.
-Codes follow RCcnnn where c is category and nnn is the number.
-All codes are framework-owned; adapters use them with specific message/suggestion overrides via rcError(rc, cause, { message, suggestion }).
+A code is its owner's namespace followed by four digits: core codes follow RCcnnn where c is category and nnn is the number, and ecosystem packages use their registered namespace (AI1001).
+Adapters throw them with specific message and suggestion overrides via rcError(rc, cause, { message, suggestion }).
 When the framework logs an error, structured meta (rc, message, suggestion, causeMessage, causeStack) is included so you can search and alert in your log aggregator.

-The retryable property indicates whether the retry wrapper will retry this error by default.
-Errors marked as non-retryable typically represent permanent failures (bad input, configuration errors) that won't succeed on retry.
+The Retry column shows whether the retry wrapper will retry this error by default.
+Codes marked No typically represent permanent failures (bad input, configuration errors) that won't succeed on retry.

 RC1001DefinitionRoute definition failed validationNo